mlafleur/mlafleur.github.io/_posts/2007-09-14-vista-quot-blue-screened-quot-today.md

 ---
-Title: 'Vista "Blue Screened" Today'
+title: 'Vista "Blue Screened" Today'
-Excerpt: ""
+excerpt: ""
-Tags:
+tags:
   - Just For Fun
 ---
 <p>Last week I got a new laptop from.
 It is a Dell Latitude D830 with a 15.4" wide-screen display, a Core2Duo, and 4GB of RAM running Vista Ultimate.
 I really liked this model because I can run it with two monitors (using the optional docking system).